Vice Chancellor, Social Justice, Equity, Diversity, and Inclusion (S-JEDI)

 Dr. Thomas Stewart is vice chancellor for social justice, equity, and inclusion at the National University System.
 He has been actively involved in k-12 and post-secondary education reform and innovation for over twenty years.
 He has co-founded and led over twenty organizations within and across nonprofit, public, and for-profit sectors, including the Black Alliance for Educational Options, SEED Public Charter School of Washington, DC, National Black Graduate Student Association, and Community College Prep Public Charter School in Washington, DC, and UniversityNow.

-Tom is involved in a variety of civic activities, including a recent appointment to the Western Association of Schools and Colleges Senior College Commission.
+Tom is involved in a variety of civic activities.
 He has authored numerous publications focused on various aspects of education reform, particularly the challenges and opportunities facing low-income, first-generation and non-traditional students and families.
 Most recently, he coauthored (with Dr. Patrick J. Wolf) The School Choice Journey: School Vouchers and the Empowerment of Urban Families (Palgrave and McMillian 2014).

-Thomas received a bachelor’s degree, with honors, from the University of the District of Columbia, and PhD in Government from the Harvard University Graduate School of Arts and Sciences.
-His friends call him Tom, and he enjoys running, hiking, Bikram yoga, and live sporting and other entertainment.
+Tom received a bachelor’s degree, with honors, from the University of the District of Columbia, and PhD in Government from the Harvard University Graduate School of Arts and Sciences.
+His friends call him Tom, and he enjoys swimming, running, hiking, and live sporting and other entertainment.